 According to Lewis, A. (2007) population refers to individually or elements that the researcher interface with.
-The study population was comprised of the management of UBC staff especially radio presenters, journalists, News editors with adequate knowledge about the role of broadcast media in fight against drug abuse in Uganda.
+The study population of 58 respondents comprised of the management of NBS TV staff especially TV presenters, journalists, News editors with adequate knowledge about the role of broadcasting media in fight against drug abuse in Uganda.

-3.2.1 Sample size
+3.3 Sample size

-Sometimes it was difficult to include the whole population in research; therefore the researcher selected a portion from the population known as sample about the whole population.
-The sample this study was restricted to the information required and the purpose of the study and the researcher used Slovene's (2001) to come up with appropriate sample size to be used in the study.
+Sometimes it was difficult to include the whole population in research; therefore, the researcher elected a portion from the population known as sample about the whole population.
+This study vas restricted to the information required and the purpose of the study and the researcher used lovene's (2001) to come up with appropriate sample size to be used in the study.

-Slovene's Formula states that, given a population, the minimum Sample size is given by: The sample size was calculated mathematically using the formula below;
+lovene's Formula states that, given a population, the minimum Sample size is given by: The imple size was calculated mathematically using the formula below;